Adomas-Alimas/OpenGl-SlimeSim/README.md

 If you have successfully compiled this project or have downloaded the .exe file you can try running it.

+**Technical requirements:**

+- A somewhat recent GPU that can support OpenGL 4.5 core version or later.
+- Depending on simulation size, enough ram so that the particles can be loaded.

 **Requirements:**

-- main.exe or differently named main executable file.
+- [main.exe](main.exe) or differently named main executable file.
 - [presets](presets) folder with at least 1 preset.
 - [shaders](shaders) folder with all of it's contents.
 - [glfw3.dll](glfw3.dll) file.

-**Technical requirements:**
-- A somewhat recent GPU that can support OpenGL 4.5 core version or later.
-- Depending on simulation size, enough ram so that the particles can be loaded.

 All of these files should be in the same directory as the executable.
 To run simply run the ```main.exe``` or differently named executable and follow the instructions in console.

 **Presets and their use:**

-Preset files are simple ```json``` files, which can be found in [presets](presets) folder.
+Preset files are simple ```.json``` files, which can be found in [presets](presets) folder.
 They store variable settings, that are used for simulation execution.
 When you successfully run the executable it will ask for which preset you want to use.
 I recommend using the defaults for the first few runs, then, I encourage you to try changing some values and seeing what changes.

 **Settings:**

 - agentNumber **[num]** - as the name suggests it's how many individual "agents" or particles are in a simulation, keep in mind that each agent takes up 12 bytes of memory.
 - moveSpeed **[num]** - each agent movement speed which is used in their movement calculations.
 - turnSpeed **[radians]** - how quickly agents turn towards trails.